 Pub.
-L. 111-281, title II, §217, Oct.
+L. 111-281, title II, $\S 217$, Oct.
 15, 2010, 124 Stat.
 2917, provided that:

-"(a) IN GENERAL.-Not later than January 15 of each year, the Commandant of the Coast Guard shall submit a report on the sexual assaults involving members of the Coast Guard to the Committee on Transportation and Infrastructure and the Committee on Homeland Security of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate.
+"(a) IN GENERAL.-Not later than January 15 of each year, the Commandant of the Coast Guard shall submit a report on the sexual assaults involving members of the Coast Guard to the Committee on Transportation and Infrastructure and the Committee on Homeland Security of the House of Representatives and the Committee on the House of Representatives and the Committee on the Committ mittee on Commerce, Science, and Transportation of the Senate